Anduin2017/jquery-disable-with/README.md

 # jquery-disable-with

-Add-on to jQuery to enable auto disable options when submitting form in data-disable-with attributes.
+Add-on to jQuery to enable auto-disable options when submitting a form in data-disable-with attributes.

+Latest version: `1.1.0`

 ## How to install